 Common Home Safety Hazards and How to Stay Safe

 Injuries in the home cause 20,000 deaths per year, with 10 percent of these fatalities involving children.
-Too often, home owners only realize there's a safety hazard in the home when it's too late—for instance, after a forgotten candle has caused a fatal home fire.
+Too often, homeowners only realize there's a safety hazard in the home when it's too late—for instance, after a forgotten candle has caused a fatal home fire.
 You'll greatly reduce your risk of harm by learning about common safety hazards and by safeguarding your home today, especially against damage not covered by home insurance.

-In 2016 alone, there were 475,500 residential and commercial fires in the U.S. that caused $7.9 billion in damage.
+In 2016 alone, 475,500 residential and commercial fires in the U.S. caused $7.9 billion in damage.